m1ch93l/m1ch93l/README.md

 ### Glad to see you here!
 I'm interested in Web Development both Front end and Back end.
-Experienced in JS and PHP.
+Experienced in PHP and JS.
 I love designing systems that are light yet powerful and beautiful yet effective.